valeriocelletti/Lightstreamer-example-ChatTile-adapter-java/README.md

 The **Chat-Tile Demo** implements a simple chat/collaborative application fed in real time via a Lightstreamer server.

 ## Details

+As example of a client using this adapter, you may refer to the [Chat-Tile Demo - HTML (JQuery, Masonry) Client](https://github.com/Weswit/Lightstreamer-example-ChatTile-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/ChatTileDemo/).

-This project includes the resources needed to develop the Metadata and Data Adapters for the [Lightstreamer - Chat-Tile Demo - JQuery Client](https://github.com/Weswit/Lightstreamer-example-ChatTile-client-javascript) that is pluggable into Lightstreamer Server.
+This project includes the implementation of the [SmartDataProvider](http://www.lightstreamer.com/docs/adapter_java_api/com/lightstreamer/interfaces/data/SmartDataProvider.html) interface and the [MetadataProviderAdapter](http://www.lightstreamer.com/docs/adapter_java_api/com/lightstreamer/interfaces/metadata/MetadataProviderAdapter.html) interface for the *Lightstreamer Chat-Tile Demo*.
 Please refer to [General Concepts](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/General%20Concepts.pdf) for more details about Lightstreamer Adapters.

-As example of a client using this adapter, you may refer to the [Chat-Tile Demo - HTML (JQuery, Masonry) Client](https://github.com/Weswit/Lightstreamer-example-ChatTile-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/ChatTileDemo/).

-The project is comprised of source code and a deployment example.

-### Java Data Adapter and MetaData Adapter ##
+### Java Data Adapter and MetaData Adapter
-A Java Adapter implementing both the [SmartDataProvider](http://www.lightstreamer.com/docs/adapter_java_api/com/lightstreamer/interfaces/data/SmartDataProvider.html) interface and the [MetadataProviderAdapter](http://www.lightstreamer.com/docs/adapter_java_api/com/lightstreamer/interfaces/metadata/MetadataProviderAdapter.html) interface.

 The Data Adapter accepts message submission for the unique chat room.
 The sender is identified by an IP address and a nickname.